DrSocket/42-snowcrash/snowcrash.md

 flag01:42hDRfypTqqnw:3001:3001::/home/flag/flag01:/bin/bash

-I downloaded huntkit instead of kali or parrot to have a lightweight machine with all the pentest tools like john the ripper. so next getting the passwd file to the vm and running a password cracker.
+so next getting the passwd file to the vm and running a password cracker.

 	scp -P 4242 level00@[SnowCrashIp]:/etc/passwd .